bdok23/Algorithms/Data Structures/Union Find.md

 *Union Find Algorithm* - Finds which subset an element is in.
 Also joins two subsets together (or connected componenets).

 Applications:
-- Useful for seeing if two nodes are in the same connected component
+Useful for seeing if two nodes are in the same connected component.
+Also for Joining two connected componenets.

-- Also for Joining two connected componenets.
+Time Complexity: **O(log n)** or inverse ackermann function.
+Basically really small.